lidaof/modbedtools/README.md

 ![](./img/m4.png)

-This is the default view after you submit this modbed file, each row represents a fiber, each bar on each fiber means methylation level, gray bar indicates there is an adenine base but it’s unmethylated.
+This is the default view after you submit this modbed file, each row represents a long read, each bar on each read means methylation level, gray bar indicates there is an cytosine base but it’s unmethylated.
 Mouse over each bar can show the tooltip.

 ![](./img/m5.png)